OpenDSA/OpenDSA/Doc/source/InstructorTools.rst

 An assignment is just a collection of exercises with a name and an associated due date.
-You create a new assignment by clicking the ``Add new assignment`` button at the bottom of the page.
+You create a new assignment by clicking the ``Add new assignment`` button at the bottom of the "Teacher's View" page.
 This takes you to the ``Edit Module`` form.
 The key fields are the assignment name, the closing time (this will affect the colors for the cells on the spreadsheet), and whether late submissions are allowed.
-OpenDSA is not using the "penalty" field.
+OpenDSA does not use the "penalty" field.
+The other fields are ignored (unfortunately, this current form is inherited from another system, and we are at present unable to tune it properly for the purpose).
+Once you have set the fields as you like them, click the "Submit" button.
+You will then need to click on the "Teacher's View" item in the left menu list to proceed to the next step.

-Once you have created an assignment, there are two distinct things that you can do with it.
+Once you have created an assignment, there are two distinct things that you can do with it:

-You can edit the assignment fields (``Edit Assignment`` button), which takes you to the same form as when you created the assignment.
+* Edit the assignment fields (``Edit Assignment`` button), which takes you to the same form as when you created the assignment.

-Or you can modify the list of exercises associated with the assignment (somewhat misnamed as the ``Add new exercise`` button).
+* Modify the list of exercises associated with the assignment (somewhat misnamed as the ``Add new exercise`` button).

 The page for adding exercises has two key parts: the ``Assignment Chapter`` field and the list of Assignment Exercises.
-To add an exercise, select the chapter that contains it, and then check its box in the list that will be displayed.
+To add an exercise, select the chapter that contains it This will cause a list of all associated exercises to appear, from which you can check the desired exercises.
-That will add it to the ``Assignment exercises`` list.
+Checked exercises will then be added to the ``Assignment exercises`` list.
 An assignment can contain exercises from different chapters.
 If you uncheck an exercise on the list, it will be removed from the assignment.